TYPO3-Documentation/t3docs-screenshots/README.rst

 where ``[folder]`` defaults to ``My-Manual`` if left blank.

-This is a small runner configuration which takes screenshots of two TYPO3 environments:
+This is a small runner configuration which takes screenshots of three TYPO3 environments:

 .. code-block:: json

    {
       "suites": {
+         "Core": {
+            "screenshots": [
+               [
+                  {"action": "makeScreenshotOfWindow", "fileName": "core_dashboard"}
+               ]
+            ]
+         },
          "Introduction": {
             "screenshots": [
-               [
-                  {"action": "makeScreenshotOfWindow", "fileName": "introduction_dashboard"}
-               ],
                [
                   {"action": "makeScreenshotOfFullPage", "fileName": "introduction_dashboard_full_page"}
                ]